How to Become a SWAT Medic: Education and Career Roadmap

 Sources: U.S. Bureau of Labor Statistics (BLS), Local law enforcement SWAT medic programs

-Step 1: Complete a Paramedic Educational Experience
+Step 1: Complete Emergency Medical and/or Paramedic Training

 There are two basic paths that an aspiring SWAT medic can complete in order to be trained as a paramedic.
 One path is for an individual to first enroll in an EMT-Basic program, which covers fundamental topics such as anatomy and physiology, medical law, allergic reactions, childbirth, patient assessment, basic pharmacology, vital signs, wound care and patient immobilization.
 After completing this short program, the student would enroll in successively more advanced programs, including EMT-Intermediate and an advanced EMT or paramedic program.
 These programs would cover more complex concepts, such as diabetic problems, intravenous medications, advanced airway clearing procedures, electrocardiogram (EKG) monitoring and patient health management.
 When completing a series of programs, each program must be completed before the next can be enrolled in, and licensure at a lower level, such as EMT-Basic, would commonly be required before entering an EMT-Intermediate program.